Follow Mary Casanova on Facebook. Skype information

 —Mary Casanova

-Mary Casanova is an award-winning children's author of novels and picture books.
+Mary Casanova is an award-winning author of numerous books for children and teens, as well as adults.
 Many of her books stem from her life on the Minnesota-Canadian border; yet some of her stories have taken her as far away as France, Norway, and Belize for research.
-Whatever the setting for her books, Casanova writes stories that matter--and stories that kids can't put down.
+Whatever the setting for her books, Casanova writes stories that matter – and books that readers can’t put down.

 Her book awards include: American Library Association "Notable," Aesop Accolades by the American Folklore Society, Parents' Choice "Gold" Award, Booklist Editor Choice, and two Minnesota Book Awards.
 Her books frequently land on state children's choice book master lists across the country.
 "The greatest reward for me," Casanova states, "is when a young reader tells me she or he loves one of my books.
 For me, it's all about communicating writer-to-reader through a character and story."